1239uth/path/README.md

 # Path

-Simple Go script that makes it easy to view your $PATH.
+Simple Go script that makes it easy to view your system `$PATH`, by printing it in a readable format.

 ## Usage
 ```bash